Immexxx/openface/README.md

 ---

+KAR:

+Setup: This Dockerfile has the "setup"

+On OpenFace, the setup instructions point to Dockerhub - which has the contents of this file.

+This Dockerfile uses a prebuilt image with OpenCV, DLib, Torch.
+On top of that image, it pulls in more things.

+To start with, create a Docker image with this Docker file and see where it takes you!

 This research was supported by the National Science Foundation (NSF) under grant number CNS-1518865.
 Additional support was provided by the Intel Corporation, Google, Vodafone, NVIDIA, and the